Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Please consider the following caveats regarding the mail attribute:
 - When Active Directory attributes are directly modified to create or modify users and mailboxes (instead of using Exchange Admin Center or Exchange Management Shell), the mail attribute is often not updated and does not match the primary SMTP address of a mailbox.
 Microsoft strongly recommends that the mail attribute matches the primary SMTP address.
 - When using linked mailboxes, the mail attribute of the linked account is often not set or synced back from the Exchange resource forest.
 Technically, this is not necessary.
-From an organizational point of view it makes sense, as this can be used to determine if a specific user has a linked mailbox in another forest, and as some applications (such as "scan to mail") may need this attribute anyhow.
+From an organizational point of view it makes sense, as this can be used to determine if a specific user has a linked mailbox in another forest, and as some applications (such as "scan to e-mail") may need this attribute anyhow.
 ## 16.5.
 Which ports are required?
 For communication with the user's own Active Directory forest, trusted domains, and their sub-domains, the following ports are usually required:
 - 88 TCP/UDP (Kerberos authentication)